2 T butter, unsalted

 Stir for one minute or until the cheese melts.
 Remove from heat.

 Spray a 2 quart casserole dish with your favorite non-stick spray.
 Or you may prefer to lightly coat the dish with butter.
+Do not get excessive here or your potatoes will be greasy.

 Slice the potatoes in half lengthwise and lay the cut sides down on the cutting board.

 As you slice, place the potatoes into the casserole dish, overlapping them a bit.
+Cut them to fit the bottom as needed.

 After you have sliced half the potatoes and they are layered in the casserole, pour half of the sauce over the slices.